Home

 The opening up of the Cameron Lake Valley and Alberni Valley by the E&N Railway in 1911 gave the logging industry access to the "big timber" and spurred the demise of the forests.
 Frank Swannell photographed the Arrowsmith Massif looming over the fir forests at Cameron Lake in 1912 when the train station here was still being promoted as a popular tourist destination (left).

 High rigger, Cameron Lake, c.
-1920.
+1920

-Photo: BC Archives
+Photo: British Columbia Archives

-The BC Forest Service was founded in 1912, the logging baron H. R. MacMillan being its first chief.
+The BC Forest Service was founded in 1912, with logging baron H. R. MacMillan its first chief.
 Rather than uphold the public's interest by protecting and managing the Crown (public owned) forestlands, the government agency served the timber industry, beginning with MacMillan.
 Typical was a 1931 Forest Service photo taken at Cameron Lake (right), used as an example of a "pure stand" of Douglas fir forest, stressing its lucrative commercial value as lumber.
 Neither the Canadian Forestry Association (founded in 1900) nor the BC Forestry Association (1925) made any effort to act on repeated requests by citizens to save Cathedral Grove.

-Ancient Douglas fir, Cameron Lake, 1931.
+Ancient Douglas fir, Cameron Lake, 1931

-"Douglas fir forest," Cameron Lake, 1931.
+"Douglas fir forest," Cameron Lake, 1931

 A second BC Forest Service photo, also taken in 1931 at Cathedral Grove (left), shows a big tree with the caption "Douglas fir with 122'' D.B.H [diameter at breast height] near Cameron Lake."
 Many similar photos demonstrate the purpose of the BC Forest Service to liquidate the old growth forests.
 No attempt was made by the government agency to save the rapidly vanishing big trees from the rapacious timber industry.
 Instead that initiative was left to community members and those involved with early tourism ventures.
 Thus in 1929 the Associated Boards of Trade of Vancouver Island petitioned the BC government to preserve Cathedral Grove for public benefit.